GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Capability-Viewpoint.md

 ## Concern
 * What operational capabilities are defined?
 * What operational capabilities are required for each phase and mode of operation?
-## Presentation
-A block definition diagram (BDD) featuring Operational Capabilities, their composition, specialization, and dependency relationships.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|